 - A medical, dental, master's and/or baccalaureate degree from an accredited institution in the United States or an U.S. equivalent degree and training at a foreign institution as determined by an evaluation from the Educational Credential Evaluators, Inc. (ECE) or the World Education Services, Inc. (WES) of the foreign transcripts. - A grade point average (GPA) no lower than B (3.00 in a 4.00 system) in the last 60 hours of coursework for a BS/BA degree or a GPA of at least 3.0 for applicants with a MS degree. - A satisfactory score for the combined verbal and quantitative portions of the Graduate Record Examination (GRE).
-A minimum of 300 for the combined scores on the verbal and quantitative portions of the GRE is required.
 Scores on GRE tests taken more than five years prior to the date of application will not be accepted.
-Applicants who have completed a graduate degree in a health-related discipline or an U.S. equivalent degree (if awarded from a foreign institution, in a health-related discipline) (MD, DDS, RN, DVM, MS, or PhD) will be exempted from the requirement to complete the GRE. - A minimum score of 560 on the paper version or 68 on the internet version of the Test of English as a Foreign Language (TOEFL) or 6.5 on the academic version of the International English Language Testing System (IELTS) for applicants from countries where English is not the native language.
-Scores on TOEFL and IELTS (academic version) tests taken more than two years prior to the date of matriculation will not be accepted.
+Applicants who have completed a graduate degree in a health-related discipline or an U.S. equivalent degree (if awarded from a foreign institution, in a health-related discipline) (MD, DDS, RN, or PhD) are exempted from the requirement to complete the GRE. - A minimum score of 560 on the paper version or 68 on the internet version of the Test of English as a Foreign Language (TOEFL) or 6.5 on the academic version of the International English Language Testing System (IELTS) for applicants from countries where English is not the native language.
+Scores on the TOEFL and IELTS (academic version) tests taken more than two years prior to the date of matriculation will not be accepted.